Edison Volta Prize

 The Edison Volta Prize is awarded biennially by the European Physical Society (EPS) to individuals or groups of up to three people in recognition of outstanding achievements in physics.
 The award consists of a diploma, a medal, and 10,000 euros in prize money.
 The award has been established in 2012 by the Centro di Cultura Scientifica "Alessandro Volta", Edison S.p.A. and the European Physical Society.

+2020 Laureates

+The 2020 EPS Edison Volta Prize was awarded to: